-Divorce can be challenging especially when dealing with a narcissistic spouse.
-Anticipating a narcissist’s behavior will help you to develop a strategy for a successful resolution of your divorce case.
+Divorce is never easy, but it’s especially challenging when you have to deal with a narcissist and divorce at the same time.
 Divorcing a narcissist brings additional challenges and uncertainties that you and your lawyer must navigate carefully.
 Narcissists can be relentless in their effort to achieve the outcome they feel entitled to and rarely care about who their actions affect along the way.
+That is why it is so important to discuss narcissist divorce tactics with your attorney.
+Anticipating how a narcissist will behave during a divorce will help you to develop a strategy for a successful resolution of your case.

 Lack of Empathy: Narcissists have difficulty recognizing how others may feel.
 This lack of empathy can lead them to make decisions during a divorce without regard for how their actions may affect you or your children.